Tuesday, June 2, 2026

 • Lichess Studies plus Chessdriller: zero-cost workflow, manual repertoire files in Lichess Studies, spaced repetition drilling through the open-source Chessdriller.
 Works, but friction on every step.

-• ChessAtlas: FSRS spaced repetition, automatic Lichess and Chess.com import, Deviation Finder that flags the exact move you left your prep in a real game.
-Free tier includes 200 variations.
+• ChessAtlas: FSRS spaced repetition, automatic Lichess and Chess.com import, Deviation Finder (Plus/Premium tier) that flags the exact move you left your prep in a real game.
+Purpose-built as a chess repertoire builder with branches, annotations, and FSRS review scheduling baked in.
+Free tier, Plus at $6.99/mo ($4.99/mo annual), Premium at $9.99/mo ($6.99/mo annual).

 The decision factor is usually whether you want to consume pre-made courses (Chessable) or build training around your own games (ChessAtlas).
 For a head-to-head with Chessable specifically, see ChessAtlas vs Chessable.
 For a wider view of the landscape, see the full chess opening repertoire tools roundup.